-An affordable solution is Panasonic’s micro 4/3 cameras: unlimited recording time and ac power plugs work great for me, and no overheating.
+An affordable solution is Panasonic’s 4K camcorder: unlimited recording time and USB/ac power plugs work great for me, and no overheating.

 As great as modern digital lenses are, manual lenses are flicker free and often much easier to use for time lapse video.

 Tripods and camera mounts can be easily overlooked, until I don’t have the one I need.